Fort Worth Divorce Attorney

 - Property Division and Debt – Debt division and property division can be extremely complicated.
 The first step in dealing with these two areas of a divorce usually involves determining marital or separate property.
 The next step is to figure out how the property is divided and what to do if debt is the only thing left.

 - After Divorce Child Custody – Child custody battles oftentimes ensue after the divorce has been finalized.
 In many cases one of the parents has left the state and there are special circumstances that call for different measures.
 Sherman Law understands the issues that arise and can direct you to the appropriate actions.

 If you are facing a divorce, are feeling that you may need to file one, or suspect that one will be filed against you, it’s important that you contact us immediately.
 Divorces are one of the most challenging times in a person’s life and can turn your life upside down in an instant.
 The situations can become volatile and even dangerous.
 Sherman Law will help to keep everything as civil as possible and collect all the needed facts and information needed to help you win the case.

-It’s always a good idea to take the initiative if you feel a divorce is coming.
+It’s always a good idea to take the initiative if you feel a divorce is coming in family law.
 The situations can become overwhelming and the faster you let us help you the better for you so please contact us immediately for a free consultation from Divorce lawyers Fort Worth and to protect you and you rights.